home-assistant/home-assistant.io/source/_integrations/switch.markdown

     title: Dashboard
 ---

-The **Switch** {% term integration %} manages the state of the switches and allows you to control them.
+The **Switch** {% term integration %} manages the state of the switch entities and allows you to control them.

 - Maintains a state per switch and a combined state `all_switches`.
 - Registers actions `switch.turn_on`, `switch.turn_off`, and `switch.toggle` to control switches.